How to help someone having a panic attack

 If someone you care about is experiencing panic attacks, it can be very difficult to know how to help.
 Especially if you are with them when they have a panic attack, you may not know what to do or what to say to help them calm down.

 Here we’ll talk you through some of the ways you can support them.

 Learn more about their condition

 Having a better understanding of what it is they’re going through can be immensely helpful for both you and them.
 Without knowing how anxiety works, it can be difficult to understand why your loved one reacts the way they do in certain situations.

 The great news is, you’re in the right place!
-Being here and reading this shows a great commitment to helping your loved one.
-We have more information here on anxiety.
+Reading this shows a great commitment to helping your loved one.

 Help them find support